Retirement age: History and establishment

 The first recorded use of a state pension was established in the Roman Empire in 13 BC by Augustus for military veterans who had served for at least 16 years in a legion and four years in the reserves.
 This was later increased to 20 years in a legion and five years in the reserves.

-The first retirement age was set in Germany by Otto von Bismarck in 1881, originally at 70, before being reduced to 65 in 1916.
+The first retirement age was set in Germany by Otto von Bismarck in 1889 (Gesetz, betreffend die Invaliditäts- und Altersversicherung), originally at 70, before being reduced to 65 in 1916 (Gesetz, betreffend Renten in der Invalidenversicherung).
 Following this, more countries began to adopt an official retirement age, such as Britain with the passage of the Old Age Pensions Act 1908, which set the initial retirement age at 70 before it was reduced to 65 for men and 60 for women with the passage of the National Insurance Act 1946.

 The United States adopted an initial retirement age of 65, under the bill of the Social Security Act of 1935.
 By the mid-20th century, almost all countries had adopted a retirement age.

 Arguments

 Policymakers usually consider the demography, fiscal cost of aging, health, life expectancy, nature of the profession, supply of labor force, and more, while taking the retirement age into account.
 The increase in life expectancy is used in some jurisdictions as an argument to increase the age of retirement in the 21st century.

 Arguments for lower retirement ages for parents include the unpaid work of parental care.

 Lower retirement ages for parents have been criticized for reducing the length of pension contributions, which can result in lower retirement benefits.

+Actuarially neutral adjustment of pension benefits allows a flexible retirement age without reducing pension sustainability.

 Some countries are equalizing the retirement ages between women and men.

 The expected years in retirement were 22.8 years for women and 18.4 years for men on average in OECD in 2022, contributed by sex differences in life expectancy.

 The generally longer expected years in retirement result in women requiring higher pension contributions to reach the same annual pension benefits as men without redistribution.